Baby's Day Out: Cancelled video game

-A video game adaptation of the film was planned, completed and slated to be released on Super Nintendo Entertainment System, Sega Genesis, and Game Boy in October 1994, but was canceled shortly before release.
-Instead of playing as Bink, the player would have controlled his guardian angel in order to guide him to safety in the vein of Pac-Man 2: The New Adventures.
+A video game adaptation of the film was planned, completed and slated to be released on Super Nintendo Entertainment System, Sega Genesis and Game Boy in October 1994, but was canceled shortly before release.
+Instead of playing as Bink, the player would have controlled his guardian angel to guide him to safety in the vein of Pac-Man 2: The New Adventures.
 Despite its cancellation, an advertisement for the game is included on the film's VHS release.
-Two prototypes of the Sega Genesis port have surfaced online in subsequent years, but the GameBoy and Super NES versions are still lost for now.
+Two prototypes of the Sega Genesis port have surfaced online in subsequent years, but the Game Boy and Super NES versions are lost.